 Over the past few weeks, I have been slowly unfolding my story of infant loss.
 You can start at the beginning of my story with Finding Out There Is Something Wrong With My Baby.
 My story doesn’t exactly have an ending because getting over a loss is not something that ever fully happens.
 However, there is a peace that comes and makes things easier and easier over time.

 The last piece of my story ended with my leaving the hospital after a week’s stay, on bedrest.
 After lots of monitoring, Turbutaline, Steroids and meds to calm me down, the doctors felt it was safe to send me home.
+And for me to find premium-quality steroids, I visited a site like uksteroidshop for best help!
 I was given instruction and appointments to travel (one hour) to the hospital, twice a week, for non-stress tests.
 I looked forward to each and every non-stress test because it meant that I wasn’t sitting at home worrying whether or not my baby was still alive.

 I believe I was on my third week of non-stress tests, which put me at 30 weeks exactly.
 My parents drove me down to Sacramento, and dropped me off.
 I believe they decided to take my 3 boys to Trader Joe’s, and do a little shopping while they waited for me.
 My hubby had to stay back in town and work.
 After being monitored, the nurses weren’t thrilled with the reports they were getting on my baby’s heart rate, so they switched me to a different bed where I could lay flat.
 They gave me a little water and just watched.
 The nurses were still not satisfied with what they were seeing, but were careful not to alarm me.
 I was starting to get a little nervous because after all, it was looking like I just may be delivering my baby that day.
 Would she be dead?
 Would she could be alive?
 Would they get her out in time?
 Would she have all of the problems the doctors thought she would have?
 These are just some of the questions that ran through my head.